ietf-wg-cellar/flac-specification/flac.md

 Certain file formats, like AIFF, can store audio samples with a bit depth that is not an integer number of bytes by padding them with least significant zero bits to a bit depth that is an integer number of bytes.
 For example, shifting a 14-bit sample right by 2 pads it to a 16-bit sample, which then has two zero least-significant bits.
 In this specification, these least-significant zero bits are referred to as wasted bits-per-sample or simply wasted bits.
 They are wasted in a sense that they contain no information, but are stored anyway.

-The wasted bits-per-sample flag in a subframe header is set to 1 if a certain number of least-significant bits of all samples in the current subframe are zero.
+The wasted bits-per-sample flag in a subframe header is set to 1 if such wasted bits are present in that subframe.
 If this is the case, the number of wasted bits-per-sample (k) minus 1 follows the flag in an unary encoding.
 For example, if k is 3, 0b001 follows.
 If k = 0, the wasted bits-per-sample flag is 0 and no unary coded k follows.

-In case k is not equal to 0, samples are coded ignoring k least-significant bits.
+If k is not equal to 0, samples are coded ignoring k least-significant bits.
 For example, if the preceding frame header specified a sample size of 16 bits per sample and k is 3, samples in the subframe are coded as 13 bits per sample.
 A decoder MUST add k least-significant zero bits by shifting left (padding) after decoding a subframe sample.
-In case the frame has left/side, right/side or mid/side stereo, padding MUST happen to a sample before it is used to reconstruct a left or right sample.
+If the frame has left/side, right/side or mid/side stereo, a decoder MUST perform padding on the subframes before decorrelating the channels to left and right.

 Besides audio files that have a certain number of wasted bits for the whole file, there exist audio files in which the number of wasted bits varies.
 There are DVD-Audio discs in which blocks of samples have had their least-significant bits selectively zeroed, as to slightly improve the compression of their otherwise lossless Meridian Lossless Packing codec.
 There are also audio processors like lossyWAV that enable users to improve compression of their files by a lossless audio codec in a non-lossless way.
 Because of this the number of wasted bits k MAY change between frames and MAY differ between subframes.
+If the number of wasted bits changes halfway a subframe (e.g. the first part has 2 wasted bits and the second part has 4 wasted bits) the subframe uses the lowest common denominator, as otherwise it bits would be discarded and the process would not be lossless.

 ### Constant subframe
 In a constant subframe only a single sample is stored.
 This sample is stored as an integer number coded big-endian, signed two's complement.
 The number of bits used to store this sample depends on the bit depth of the current subframe.
 The bit depth of a subframe is equal to the [bit depth as coded in the frame header](#bit-depth-bits), minus the number of [wasted bits coded in the subframe header](#wasted-bits-per-sample).
-In case a subframe is a side subframe (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the bit depth of that subframe is increased by 1 bit.
+If a subframe is a side subframe (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the bit depth of that subframe is increased by 1 bit.

 ### Verbatim subframe
 A verbatim subframe stores all samples unencoded in sequential order.
 See [section on Constant subframe](#constant-subframe) on how a sample is stored unencoded.
 The number of samples that need to be stored in a subframe is given by the block size in the frame header.